Darth-Tiktaalik/awesome-open-source-games-pruned/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
 -->

-Open source games that have the source code available on GitHub.
+Open source games on github but curated with unusable licenses removed and some clarifications to save you a click on non open things

 ## Contents